Polycarpon

 Polycarpon is a genus of flowering plants in the family Caryophyllaceae.
 They are known generally as manyseeds.
-There are roughly 9 to 15 species, representing most continents.
+There are seven species distributed in temperate and tropical regions around the world, including western North America, South America, Europe, Africa, and West, South, and Southeast Asia.
+These plants are low, matted annuals spreading slender stems along the ground or erect with many branches.
 The best-known species is perhaps Polycarpon tetraphyllum, which is native to southern Europe but is present in many other regions as an introduced species.
-These plants are low, matted annuals spreading slender stems along the ground or erect with many branches.